-The real estate business is extremely competitive.
-Numerous other developers, managers and owners of office, industrial and retail properties will compete with BTB in seeking properties.
-The existence of competing developers and owners could have an adverse effect on BTB's ability to acquire properties and on the rents charged or concessions granted.
+The real estate industry is extremely competitive.
+Many other REIT's developers, managers and private owners of office, industrial and retail properties compete with and against BTB to acquire properties.
+The existence of competing developers and owners could adversely affect BTB's ability to acquire properties as well as the rents charged, or concessions granted.
 There can be no guarantee that additional properties will be available to BTB at fair prices or at all.
 See "Risk Factors - Competition".

-The success of BTB is highly dependent on the services of certain management personnel, including Messrs.
-Michel Léonard, Benoit Cyr, Paolo Valente and Mrs. Sylvie Laporte.
+BTB's success is highly dependent on the services of key upper management personnel including Michel Léonard and Mathieu Bolté.
 The loss of the services of such personnel could have an adverse effect on BTB.
 See "Risk Factors - Reliance on Key Personnel".